LiteBlue Login – How to Sign in to Liteblue.USPS.gov.

-The USPS Self Service Password is the same password used for all USPS employee websites and services, including LiteBlue.Usps.gov, eReassign, PostalEASE, eIdeas and eOPF.
+The USPS Self Service Password is the same password used for all USPS employee websites and services, including LiteBlue.Usps.gov, eIdeas, eOPF, eReassign and PostalEASE.

-To register for a “USPS Self Service Password”, you will also need to enter your USPS Employee ID.
-Your Employee ID number can be found at the top of your pay slip.
-It is an 8-digit number.
+To register for a “USPS Self Service Password”, you will also need to enter your USPS ID for employees.
+The USPS Employee ID number can easily be found at the very top of your pay slip.
+It will be an 8-digit number.

 If you have already changed and acquired a new “USPS Self Service Password”, you can go ahead an log in to the Liteblue employee portal itself.

 - Go to https://liteblue.usps.gov/ and the page will automatically re-direct you to the login page.